 From here on, it’s easy to see how Spain got its reputation for being a premier summer destination.

-Benidorm is a city dedicated to resort tourism and one of the most popular vacation spots on the Costa Blanca.
+Benidorm is a city dedicated to resort tourism and one of the most popular vacation spots in the Costa Blanca.

 As a resort town, Benidorm has a bit of everything.
-Offering adult-only resorts as well as family-friendly areas and a favorite destination for northern European pensioners.
+Offering adult-only resorts as well as family-friendly areas, and is a favorite destination for northern European pensioners.
 You can find out more in our Living In Benidorm guide.

 The Mediterranean enclave of Torrevieja is a modern international city that caters to eco-tourism, golfers, and beach lovers as all the beaches fly Blue Flags.